robtweed/global_storage/Performance.md

 ## Test Platform used for the Results Reported in this Document

 The performance tests reported in this document were conducted on an Intel i7 (8th generation) NUC, with Samsung NVME SD and 16Gb RAM, running Windows 10 Professional.
-A Unbuntu Linux Virtual Machine, running via HyperV on this machine was used to host the Docker Containers.
+The same Unbuntu Linux Virtual Machine, running via HyperV on this machine, was used to host each of the Docker Containers in turn (only one container was running at a time).

 ## Database Implementations and Configuration